teusink/Home-Security-by-OS-Hardening/README.md

 - HKLM stands for HKEY_LOCAL_MACHINE.
 It's about settings that are applied system wide.
 Adding it once to a system is enough.
 - HKCU stands for HKEY_CURRENT_USER.
 It's about settings that are applied per user.
 These needs to be added per user.

+# Upgrades to newer Windows 10 builds

+Whenever you upgrade to a newer build, sometimes there are keys and entries going obsolete.
+Through this registry file you can remove them safely: [[hk-remove-obsolete-entries]](https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/registry/hk-remove-obsolete-entries.reg)

+Upgrades included in the Registry file:
+- From 1709 to 1803

 # Control Panel